DeanTM/DeanTM.github.io/about.md

 permalink: /about/
 ---

-Dean Rance is a data scientist residing from Cape Town, South Africa.
+Dean Rance is a data scientist residing in Cape Town, South Africa.

 He's cool.
 You should hire him to do cool stuff for you.